dmorl/MichiganHospitalData/README.md

 * Missing values reason: This value may be missing if it is not provided in the report <br />
 Note: Appears as "Operating Room" on 2020-04-02 through 2020-04-15, and then as "Available Operating Room" from 2020-04-16 onward

-Pediatric
+InpatientPediatric
 * Column: S
-* Description: Data from the Statewide Available Bed Tracking for COVID-19 table, variable "Available Pediatric" (see Note)
+* Description: Data from the Statewide Hospital Available PPE Tracking for COVID-19 table, variable "All Inpatient Pediatric Beds" (see Note)
 * Values: Integer
-* DateRange: 2020-04-02 through 2020-08-03
+* DateRange: 2020-04-02 through 2020-08-03 and 2022-01-31 through xxxx-xx-xx
 * Missing values reason: This value may be missing if it is not provided in the report <br />
-Note: Appears as "Pediatric" on 2020-04-02 through 2020-04-15, and then as "Available Pediatric" from 2020-04-16 onward
+Note: Appears as "Pediatric" on 2020-04-02 through 2020-04-15, and then as "Available Pediatric" from 2020-04-16 onward.
+As of 2022-01-31, this variable reappeared as "All Inpatient Pediatric Beds"

+InpatientPediatric_Used
+* Column: T
+* Description: Data from the Statewide Hospital Available PPE Tracking for COVID-19 table, variable "Pediatric Inpatient Bed Occupancy"
+* Values: Integer
+* DateRange: 2022-01-31 through xxxx-xx-xx
+* Missing values reason: This value may be missing if it is not provided in the report <br />

 PediatricICU
-* Column: T
+* Column: U
 * Description: Data from the Statewide Available Bed Tracking for COVID-19 table, variable "Pediatric ICU"
 * Values: Integer
 * DateRange: 2020-04-02 through 2020-04-15
 * Missing values reason: This value may be missing if it is not provided in the report

 Psychiatric
-* Column: U
+* Column: V
 * Description: Data from the Statewide Available Bed Tracking for COVID-19 table, variable "Available Psychiatric" (see Note)
 * Values: Integer
 * DateRange: 2020-04-02 through 2020-08-03